thecheesybit/fyi-flutter-app/README.md

 ## What you will create

-We’re going to make a FYI app, it will sutdents of VITCC access to FYI content.
+We’re going to make a FYI app, it will allow sutdents of VITCC access to FYI content.

 A few resources to get you started if this is your first Flutter project: